 But it’s not an ugly phone by any means.
-We found the black casing to be much tougher than the One S, plus the recessed 5megapixel camera sensor is surely better protected than the bulbous lumps that protruded out of the backs of the HTC One S and HTC One X – it’s a nice, solid little phone.
+We found the black plastic to be much tougher than the One S, plus the recessed 5megapixel camera sensor is surely better protected than the bulbous lumps that protruded out of the backs of the HTC One S and HTC One X – it’s a nice, solid little phone.

 The display is also bright and clear, with the 480×800 resolution images a good match with the smaller 3.7″ screen.
 The three capacitive buttons beneath it are sensitive and reliable, the display usable outdoors.

 It may be the cheaper option, but you get the feeling it’s actually the most durable of the three.
 There’s no space-age nonsense here, just a solid, relatively rugged body made from plastic that’ll outlast our Sun.